Thursday, April 30, 2009

 Now click here to see what our planet could look like by 2100 if we don’t get it together.

-Original Americal Idol Kelly Clarkson’s comeback (I don’t think she went anyway, My December haters – for the record) just got a little bit stronger now that the second single off her new All I Ever Wanted, “I Do Not Hook Up,” has dropped (as the kids say).
+Original Americal Idol Kelly Clarkson’s comeback (I don’t think she went anywhere, My December haters – for the record) just got a little bit stronger now that the second single off her new All I Ever Wanted, “I Do Not Hook Up,” has dropped (as the kids say).

 Check out the video: